Course Strand Leader | Dr Noel Ó Murchadha | Email

 - Researching Language will allow students to build upon the expertise developed in the Integrating Language module and will allow them to investigate how research in language and language education generates theory and informs policy and practice.
 A key focus of the module will be on the appraisal of approaches to research and on the application of critical awareness to the design of research projects.

-- Bilingualism and Multilingualism will develop the foundational knowledge gained in the core modules and situate it within the global context of bilingualism and multilingualism.
+- Bilingualism and Multilingualism will develop the foundational knowledge gained in the first two modules and situate it within the global context of bilingualism and multilingualism.
 It will allow students to explore the opportunities and challenges associated with using more than one language under the conditions of globalisation.
 Students will develop an awareness of the nature of bilingualism and multilingualism and will engage with and assess educational models for bilingual/multilingual individuals.

 - Embodying Language: This module provides an introduction to embodiment in language education and research.
 It aims to encourage discussion on the theoretical and practical aspects related to researching the role of play, emotions and creativity in learning.
 The module encourages students to cultivate a variety of research methods related to embodiment, drawing on different art forms - including drama in education, storytelling, dance, music, visual arts, media and digital arts.